TTNApeldoorn/WorkshopSoundBackEnd/workshop.md

 # Required material

  - Laptop (to install the OS on a micro SD card)
- - Raspberry Pi 4 or higher
+ - Raspberry Pi 4 or higher with preferrably 4G RAM or more.
  - 5V power supply for the selected Raspberry Pi.
  - MicroSD card 32 GB or more.
 (Do consider using a Extreme XDHC card or equivalent because of wear out due to extensive read-write).
  - UTP network cable to connect to wired internet.